 Medicaid

-A joint federal-state health insurance program for low-income individuals — paying hospitals even less than Medicare and covering over 90 million Americans.
+A joint federal-state health insurance program for low-income individuals, paying hospitals less than Medicare and covering over 80 million Americans as of 2025.

 How It Works